-Recently, Ollivier's Ricci-curvature has been studied in the context of graph by Jost and Liu \cite{jost}, Paeng \cite{paeng}, and Cho and Paeng \cite{chopaeng}.
-Lin et al. \cite{ricciflat,tohoku} considered a modified definition of Ricci-curvature of graphs, and proved several analogous results.
-In this paper we study Ollivier's Ricci-curvature on graphs using the Markov kernel of the simple random walk on the graph.
-We obtain exact formulas for Ricci-curvature for bipartite graphs and for the graphs with girth at least 5.
-Previously, an exact formula was only known for graphs with girth at least 6 \cite{chopaeng,jost}.
-Our formulas extend these results and provide, for the first time, exact expressions for the Ricci-curvature for a large class of graphs.
+Recently, Ollivier's Ricci curvature has been studied in the context of graphs by Jost and Liu \cite{jost}, Paeng \cite{paeng}, and Cho and Paeng \cite{chopaeng}.
+Very recently, Loisel and Romon \cite{loisel_romon} described a method for computing Ollivier's Ricci curvature for polyhedral surfaces and discussed the connections with linear programming.
+Lin et al. \cite{ricciflat,tohoku} considered a modified definition of Ricci curvature of graphs, and proved several analogous results.
+In this paper we study Ollivier's Ricci curvature on graphs using the Markov kernel of the simple random walk on the graph.
+We begin with upper bounds for the Ricci curvature for bipartite graphs and for the graphs with girth at least 5.
 Using these results we characterize Ricci-flat graphs of girth at least 5.
-We also prove several other bounds on the Ricci-curvature, involving different graph parameters.
+We also prove several other bounds on the Ricci curvature, involving different graph parameters.
 The most interesting among them is the derivation of a general lower bound in terms of the size of the maximum matching in an appropriate neighborhood subgraph.
-Using this we a first necessary and sufficient condition on the structure of Ricci-flat regular graphs of girth 4.
-Finally, using some results from approximate matching in random graphs, we study the asymptotic behavior of Ricci-curvature of random bipartite graphs $G(n,n, p)$ and random graphs $G(n, p)$, in various regimes of $p$.
+Using this we give a necessary and sufficient condition on the structure of Ricci-flat regular graphs of girth 4.
+Finally, using some results from approximate matching in random graphs, we study the asymptotic behavior of Ricci curvature of random bipartite graphs $G(n,n, p)$ and random graphs $G(n, p)$, in various regimes of $p$.